JohannesPfeifer/DSGE_mod/README.md

 ### Gali_2010.mod
 This file was written together with Lahcen Bounader.
-It replicates the results of the baseline sticky wage model of Jordi Galí (2010): Monetary Policy and Unemployment, Handbook of Monetary Economics, Volume 3A, Chapter 10, pp. 487-546.
+It replicates the results of the baseline sticky wage model of Jordi GalÃ­ (2010): Monetary Policy and Unemployment, Handbook of Monetary Economics, Volume 3A, Chapter 10, pp. 487-546.
 Please see the header of the mod-file for additional remarks.

 ### Gali_2010_calib_target.mod
 This file was written together with Lahcen Bounader.
-It implements the baseline sticky wage model of Jordi Galí (2010): Monetary Policy and Unemployment, Handbook of Monetary Economics, Volume 3A, Chapter 10, pp. 487-546.
+It implements the baseline sticky wage model of Jordi GalÃ­ (2010): Monetary Policy and Unemployment, Handbook of Monetary Economics, Volume 3A, Chapter 10, pp. 487-546.
 When doing so, it corrects issues with the original calibration of Gali (2010).
 It demonstrates how in a linearized model a steady_state-file can be used to set the deep parameters of the model to satisfy calibration targets on the non-linear model.
 The steady_state-file takes the calibration targets